wechaty/wechaty/docs/index.md

 <a name="Message+toFileBox"></a>

 ### message.toFileBox() ⇒ <code>Promise.&lt;FileBox&gt;</code>
-Get Media File of the Message
+Extract the Media File from the Message, and put it into the FileBox.

 **Kind**: instance method of [<code>Message</code>](#Message)
 <a name="Message+toContact"></a>